-Organising a conference can be a stressful experience; from budgeting, to marketing and keeping delegates are happy.
+Organising a conference can be a stressful experience; from budgeting, to marketing and keeping delegates happy.
 Fear not, here's our pain free advice.

 How To Plan A Successful Conference: 5 Tips